-- To stimulate your intellectual curiosity, create in you a sense of passion and wonder in life, creation, and its meaning, and encourage you to cultivate a love of wisdom as a condition of your soul! - To motivate you, on the premise that all truth is God's truth (epistemology), and that all goodness is God's goodness (ethics), and all beauty is God's beauty (aesthetics) to begin the process of developing a Christian worldview as a comprehensive perspective on the universe from a biblical point of view.

-D. Transformative Goal: To be transformed at the root of your being and in the fruit of your life!
+- ❖ To stimulate your intellectual curiosity, create in you a sense of passion and wonder in life, creation, and its meaning, and encourage you to cultivate a love of wisdom as a condition of your soul as evidenced in various assignments, class discussions, and course examinations. - ❖ To motivate you, on the premise that all truth is God's truth (epistemology), and that all goodness is God's goodness (ethics), and all beauty is God's beauty (aesthetics) to begin the process of developing a Christian worldview as a comprehensive perspective on the universe from a biblical point of view as evidenced in various assignments, class discussions, and course examinations. - D. Transformative Goal: To be transformed at the root of your being and in the fruit of your life!
 May this course do for you what the reading of Cicero's book Hortensius did for St. Augustine at age 19: